taylordusting/s15_Taylor_markdown/README.md

 * using asterisks

 An ordered list is created using numbers:
-1. This list is ordered
-2. because it uses
-3. numbers.
-4. * there are also sub-lists

 1. First ordered list item
 2. Another item
 ⋅⋅* Unordered sub-list.